theNewDynamic/oregonsadventurecoast.com/content/adventure/cycling.md

     single-track trails, you will find heart pumping biking routes on Oregon’s Adventure Coast. '
   title: Cycling | Oregon's Adventure Coast
+accordion_sections:
+- accordions:
+  - title: Other Mountain Biking Trails
+    content: |-
+      [**BLUE RIDGE LOOP**](https://www.mtbproject.com/trail/7028954/blue-ridge-loop) - is a multi-use trail system that gets some motorcycle traffic.
+It is a scenic area to ride, though despite it's elevation, views of lower areas are limited to non-existent.
+Given the different roads throughout the area, there are multiple ride options.

+      [**WINCHESTER NORTH**](https://www.mtbproject.com/trail/7032115/winchester-north) - are used primarily by mountain bikers and motorcycles.
+The trails challenge even the best of riders.
+There are lots of ruts, roots, steep terrain, and other obstacles on the 17 miles of winding single track.

+      [**EMPIRE LAKES**](http://coosbay.org/uploads/PDF/Operations/Parks/John_Topits_Park/JOHN_TOPITS_PARK_TRAIL_MAP.pdf) - provides a more leisurely trail for biking but it is no less scenic.
+The trail system, 4 miles paved and 1.5 miles dirt track, is in John Topits Park, centered on the natural beauty of two lakes and stabilized dunes within the park.

+      [**EUPHORIA RIDGE TRAILS**](https://www.mtbr.com/trails/united-states/oregon/Coos-Bay/euphoria-ridge.html) - this 10 mile track begins on dirt road and quickly moves to single-track trails, through meadows, forest land, and tribal lands.

 ---
 ## Make Some Tracks!